Rolands-Laucis/Socio/README.md

 ## Caveats

 For SQL queries the automagic happens because i regex parse the strings myself with simple patterns.
 The most basic usecases should be covered, but more complex SQL queries are not.
 Situations like: nested queries; multiple queries in a single string.
 Only table names are extracted, so sometimes subscriptions would receive an update, even though for its specific WHERE clauses it would logically not have changed data.
 E.g. if you alter a specific users info on a Users table, all subscribed users would get an update.
-I am planning to fix these, but there are no great solutions.

 HTTP has well established session patterns using cookies.
 WebSockets do not.
-They are identified only by the TCP pipes id's, which i keep track of.
+They are identified only by the TCP pipes id's, which i have.
 You can quite easily mimic cookie sessions on whatever backend by using SocioServer hooks with SocioSession id's.

 I cannot guarantee perfect safety of the query encryption.
 Neither can anyone, though.
 And neither can traditional HTTP backends.
-Every year new scientific papers come out breaking previously thought "unbreakable, future-proof" cryptographic algorithms.
 You may use SocioServer hooks to double check the incoming data yourself for your peace of mind.

-The SocioSecurity Vite plugin searches many types of frontend script file extensions and will encrypt any string that ends with --socio[-args].
-Careful.

 You should be using WSS:// and HTTPS:// protocols for everything, so that the data is secure over the network.
 But that's easier said than done.